-Services that are covered for you What you must pay when you get these services

-Skilled Nursing Facility (SNF) care

-(For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Services that are covered for you What you must pay when you get these services Skilled Nursing Facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets. - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs. - Laboratory tests ordinarily provided by SNFs. - X-rays and other radiology services ordinarily provided by SNFs. - Use of appliances such as wheelchairs ordinarily provided by SNFs. - Physician/Practitioner services

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets.
+Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Medical and surgical supplies ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+X-rays and other radiology services ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+X-rays and other radiology services ordinarily provided by SNFs.
+Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts 0% coinsurance for Medicare-covered services There is no coinsurance, copayment, or deductible for the Medicare-covered services.
+You are covered for up to 100 days each benefit period for inpatient services in an SNF, in accordance with Medicare guidelines.
+A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a Skilled Nursing Facility (SNF).
+The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital or SNF after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital
+A SNF where your spouse or domestic partner is living at the time you leave the hospital